Underwater Hockey FAQs

 Are there competitions?

 Yes, there are number of official competitions that are held at national and international levels.
-One of the biggest annual UK competitions is called "Nautilus" and the finals are held at Ponds Forge, Sheffield every November.
+One of the biggest annual UK competitions is called 'Nautilus' and the finals are held at Ponds Forge, Sheffield at the end of each year.

-Our team attends Nautilus every year and is currently in division 3B and ranked 17th in the country.
-In 2015 we came third in our division and narrowly miss promotion.
+Our team attends Nautilus every year and is currently in division 2 and ranked 14th in the country.
+In 2019 we got promoted from division 3.

 Competitions aren't limited to the UK, there are friendly competitions held each year in Italy, Germany, Ireland, Czech Republic and more.
-We reguarly attend the Parma Cup held in Parma, Italy each year.
+We regularly attend the Parma Cup held in Parma, Italy each year.

 Is there a UK governing body?